oneredgrey/GetCleanData-FinalProject/codebook.md

 12. tgravityaccstdx - (numeric)
 13. tgravityaccstdy - (numeric)
 14. tgravityaccstdz - (numeric)
-* Time domain signals: average of the mean (mean) or standard deviation (std) gravity acceleration signal (unit of measure - g) on each axis (X, Y, Z) for each subject and each activity.

 15. tbodyaccjerkmeanx - (numeric)
 16. tbodyaccjerkmeany - (numeric)